 You’ll have to wait 43 days after the decree nisi to apply for the decree absolute.
 You will then be able to request it here.
 Once you get the decree absolute, you’ll be legally divorced and free to marry again.

-Please note that you should keep your decree absolute in a safe place as you’ll need it to marry again or in order to prove your marital status.
+Please note: you should keep your decree absolute in a safe place as you’ll need it to marry again or in order to prove your marital status.

 Getting a divorce in England and Wales can be a complicated process when you are not completely familiar with the steps you need to follow.
 This article clarified some common doubts and guided you through the process.
 However, if you’d rather have someone else navigate the sea of paperwork for you, we recommend you contact a solicitor's office.